Have you ever walked through a crowded street in Hong Kong and felt like you were staring into the mouth of a concrete beast?

 The Anatomy of Chaos

 The "Phoenix" part of the name comes from the idea of something rising from the ashes—or perhaps just the idea of something incredibly resilient and slightly messy.
-These buildings are often older, dating back to the post-war boom when Hong Kong's population exploded And that's really what it comes down to..
+These buildings are often older, dating back to the post-war boom when Hong Kong's population exploded Simple as that..

 The Subdivided Unit Reality